fredhamster/feisty_meow/readme.txt

     languages, such as bash and perl.
 These were the core of the YetiCode scripts library.

 nucleus/
-    Source for the basic modules of the Feisty Meow (TM) codebase.
+    Source for the basic modules of the Feisty Meow® codebase.
 This includes generic data structures, useful utilities, and the like.
 This hierarchy, plus octopi and graphiq, formed the major parts of hoople1 and hoople2.